Identity Theft

 • Alert the three major credit bureaus to get a copy of your credit report and to place a fraud alert on your file.

-Equifax: 800-525-6285
+Equifax: 1-800-525-6285

-Experian: 888-397-3742
+Experian: 1-888-397-3742

-TransUnion: 800-680-7289
+TransUnion: 1-800-680-7289

 • File an identity theft report with your local law enforcement agency.
-Mail copies of the report to all of your creditors and financial institutions.
+Mail copies of the report to all your creditors and financial institutions.
 You may also be required to file an additional police report in the location where the crime occurred.

-Protect Your Business from Commercial Identity Theft
+Protect Your Business From Commercial Identity Theft

 The best defense against business identity theft comes from you and your colleagues being informed and alert.
 Follow these tips to help protect your company’s private information.